Derrick White NBA Playoffs Player Props: Celtics vs. Heat

-Derrick White and his Boston Celtics teammates hit the court versus the Miami Heat in the 2023 NBA Playoffs, at 8:30 PM ET on Thursday.
+Derrick White and the rest of the Boston Celtics hit the court versus the Miami Heat in the NBA Playoffs on Saturday, at 8:30 PM ET.

-Let's look at White's prop bets, and some stats and trends to help you make good wagers.
+Let's break down the prop bets available for White, using stats and trends to make good predictions.

 Derrick White Prop Bets vs. the Heat